Winston TDs highlight Saints’ 23-21 preseason win over Jags

 INJURIES

-Jaguars: Running back Travis Etienne left with an apparent foot injury.
+Jaguars: Running back Travis Etienne left with what Myer said was a sprained foot.
 Those not in uniform because of injuries were receiver DJ Chark (finger), cornerback Tre Herndon (knee), edge rusher Josh Allen (COVID-19), center Brandon Linder (knee) and guard Andrew Norwell (elbow).

 Saints: Second-year tight end Adam Trautman, a projected starter this season, was taken to the locker room during the first half with an apparent lower-body injury which the club did not disclose.
 Reserve defensive back Bryce Thompson limped off the field in the fourth quarter.